RSE-Sheffield/COMCUDA_lab_sheets/lab01 - Introduction to Visual Studio & C Programming.md

 We are now going to extend the previous exercise by implementing a better random function.

-Add a new Windows 32 console project to the solution called `Lab01_Exercise02`.
+Add a new empty project to the solution called `Lab01_Exercise02`.
 Make sure that the folder location is the root of your solution (and not one of the previous projects).
 Set the new project as the start-up project, so when you run the program it won’t run the previous project.
 Make a copy of the source and header file from the previous exercise (rename `exercise1.c` to `exercise2.c`) and move them the new projects source folder.
 Add them to the project by selecting `Add->Existing Items`.

 The problem with the existing rand function is that it only returns values in the range of `0-32767` (the positive range of a signed short) despite returning a 32 bit integer.
 This is due Microsoft preserving backwards compatibility with code utilising the function when it was first implemented (and when 16 bit integers were more common).
 This is a “feature” of the msvc runtime.
 You will find in Linux that rand returns a full 32 bit number.